launix-de/supplyXhain/README.md

 	name: i18nstring,
 	detailsText?: i18nstring,
 	detailsHTML?: i18nstring,
-	pictures?: [picture], /* pictures */
+	price?: number, /* list price - price in offer may differ; this should be the maximum expected price for this item */ pictures?: [picture], /* pictures */
 	categories?: [string], /* category id list */ detailURL?: string